Inclusion and Diversity: All Belong Here

 - Earn 5-6 credit hours in courses for your major (free!)

-- Scholarship for every year you are at K-State (based on GPA)
+- Up to a $2000 scholarship for every year you are at K-State (based on GPA)

 - Free dorm room, food, activities